texta-tk/texta-tk.github.io/source/gui.rst

 Different Taggers in Texta Toolkit are classification models which can classify new data with the label/class the model is trained on.
 We can apply the tagger via API.

-We have four ways to train a tagger:
+We have three taggers:

-	1. :ref:`Tagger Groups <taggergroups>`
+	1. :ref:`Tagger Groups <tagger_group_concept>`
-	2. :ref:`Taggers <taggers>`
+	2. :ref:`Taggers <tagger_concept>`
-	3. :ref:`NeuroTaggers <neurotaggers>`
+	3. NeuroTaggers

 Only *Tagger* can be trained with saved searches.
 Others learn their models on tags in the dataset.
+Below we will see how to train them.

 .. _taggers:

 **Training Taggers**

-Tagger operates on saved searches and uses machine learning.
+:ref:`Tagger <tagger_concept>` operates on saved searches and uses machine learning.
 We can create a new Tagger model by clicking on the '+CREATE' button in the bottom-left.
 Then we must choose the name for the new Tagger (*Description*) and the fields the model learns from.
 If we choose two, the fields are just concatenated together before the learning process.
 One field is also enough.
 Usually lemmatized texts are preferred, especially with morphologically complex languages, because it increases the frequency of some words (*eaten*, *eats* and *ate* will change to it's lemma *eat* and are dealt as one word).

 If we leave *Query* empty, it will take all data in the active project as a input.
 We can also use saved searches as our desired input.
 This input will be our positive examples - later on we want to tag data similar to this one.